sinumerikz/RBN_CW_SPOTS/README.md

-# RBN Checker for M5Cardputer
+# RBN CW Checker for M5Cardputer

 A ham radio gadget for the M5Stack Cardputer (ESP32-S3) that checks whether your callsign is being heard on air right now, using the